-To install your chiller, follow the instructions in its separate manual.
-Always fill it with distilled water.
+To install your pump, fill a dedicated tank with at least 4 gallons (15L) of distilled water.
 Using deionized or tap water will gradually degrade the quality of your engraver and may even cause dangerous mineral buildup in the cooling system.
 NEVER use antifreeze for the same reason.
-Fill it to the green "NORMAL" level and not to the yellow "FULL" level on the built-in gauge.
+Store your engraver in a climate-controlled area that meets all the requirements of the Safety Information and Location Selection sections above.